-1.1.15.
+11.15.
 Flexible cords.

-A flexible cord is defined as a flexible cable in which the csa of each conductor does not exceed 4 mm squared.
-The most common types of flexible cords are used in domestic and 5ght industrial work.
+A flexible cord is defined as a flexible cable in which the csa of each conductor does exceed 4 mm squared.
+The most common types of flexible cords are used in domestic and industrial work.
 The diameter of each strand or wire varies from 0.21 to 0.31 mm.
 Flexible cord come in many sizes and types; for convenience they are groups as follows:

-L Twin-twisted: These consist of one single insulated stranded conductors twisted together to form a core-cable.
+- L Twin-twisted: These consist of one single insulated stranded conductors twisted together to form a core-cable.
 Insulation used is vulcanized rubber and PVC.
 Color identification in red and black is often provided.
 The rubber is protected by a braiding of cotton, glazed-cotton, and rayon-barding and artificial silk.
-The PVC-insulated conductors are not provided with additional protection.

-II.
-Three-core (twisted): Generally as two -twisted cords but with a third conductor colored green, for eating lighting fittings.

-III.
-Three-core (circular): Generally as twin-core circular except that the third conductor is colored green and yellow for earthing purposes.

-IV.
-Four-care (circular): Generally as twin- core circular.
-Colors are brown and blue.

-V. Parallel twin: These are two stranded conductors laid together in parallel and insulated to form a uniform cable with rubber or PVC.
+The PVC-insulated conductors are not provided with additional protection. - II.
+Three-core (twisted): Generally as two -twisted cords but with a third conductor colored green, for eating lighting fittings. - III.
+Three-core (circular): Generally as twin-core circular except that the third conductor is colored green and yellow for earthing purposes. - IV.
+Four-care (circular): Generally as twin-core circular.
+Colors are brown and blue. - V. Parallel twin: These are two stranded conductors laid together in parallel and insulated to form a uniform cable with rubber or PVC. - VI.

-VI.
 Twin-core (flat): This consists of two stranded conductors insulated with rubber, colored red and black.
-Lay side-by-side and braided with artificial silk.
+Lay side-by-side and braided with artificial silk. - VII.

-VII.
 High-temperature lighting, flexible cord: With the increasing use of filament lamps which produce very high temperatures, the temperature at the terminals of a lamp holder can reach 71 centigrade or more.
 In most instances the usual flexible insulators (rubber and PVC) are quite unsuitable and special flexible cords for lighting are now available.
-Conductors are generally of nickel-plated copper wires, each conductor being provided with two lapping of glass fiber.
+Conductors are fiber.
 The braiding is also varnished with silicone.
-Cords are made in the twisted form (two-and three-core).
+Cords are made in the twisted form and three-core).

-Flexible cables: These cables are made with stranded conductors, the diameters being 0.3, 0.4, 0.5, and 0.6 mm.
+Flexible cables: These cables are made with stranded conductors, the diameters being 3, 0.4, 0.5, and 0.6 mm.
 They are generally used for trailing cables and similar applications where heavy currents up to 630 A are to be carried, for instance, to welding plant.

-EX.
-Coaxiel cables (antenna cable):
+N. Coaxiel cables (antenna cable):

 Antenna cables is a special cable which is used to transfer high frequancy.
-This cable is a ppe of flexible cables.
+This cable a type of flexible cables.
 We use this cale for TV.
-We are using this type of cable between relevision sockets and from television to antenna.
+We are using this type of cable between elevision sockets and from television to antenna.

-X. Telephone cables:
+X Telephone cables: